inmo-jang/rl_labs/project_cartpole_double/README.md

 ## How to Get Started

-1. **Train the Model**
+1. **Design and train the Model**
    Start by running the `main_dqn.py` script.
-This will train the DQN agent in the CartPole environment.
+This will train the DQN agent in the CartPole environment (this uses the DQN from `dqn_utils.py`, so you may need to design your own DQN model).
 The script will automatically save training results (model weights and graphs) in the `results` folder.
    ```bash
    python main_dqn.py
    ```